raumzeitlabor/kiosk-browser/README.md

 ## Usage
     ./browser

-This will launch the browser in fullscreen mode and load the resource from`default_url` hardwired in the source.
+This will launch the browser in fullscreen mode and load the resource from`DEFAULT_URL` hardwired in the source.
-`default_url` can be anything that WebKit supports, including `file://`-URLs for local webpages and documents.
+`DEFAULT_URL` can be anything that WebKit supports, including `file://`-URLs for local webpages and documents.

-The following keybindings exist:
+The following keybinding exists:
   - `F5` for reloading the current page
-These actions are also implemented as signal handlers:
+It's also implemented as a signal handler:
   - `HUP` for reload

 ## Changelog
 * hardwired position(`int HEIGHT` and `int WIDTH`)
 * hardwired URL (`gchar* DEFAULT_URL`), no commandline argument
 * hardwired position (`GTK_WIN_POS_CENTER_ALWAYS`)
-* no toogle fullscreen with F11, thus removed unmaximize() and USR1
+* no toggle fullscreen with F11, thus removed unmaximize() and USR1
 * deleted Makefile, only one command(see above)

 ## Contact